abdalaal/QuranyApp/README.md

 - Search for words or complete ayah.
 - Download and Listen to ayahs
 - Repeat each ayas and repeat whole listening
+- Tafseer
+- Points for Tasmee3
+- Upload Points and got Scoreboard

 # Challenges
 - **Data**